Local Mt. Shasta

 - Tents.
 We supply 2 and 3 person mountaineering tents

 - Main Meals (Dinner and Breakfast) Our meals are organic and delicious!
 Vegetarian meals are easily accommodated.
-We are not able to easily provide vegan or gluten free options.
+We are not able to easily provide vegan options.

 - Ropes.
 Depending on route, we will be roped together for portions of the climb and descent.